crossml/ocr/README.md

 The full package documentation is available here.

-First of all you have to create dict of storage_type and storage_path.
+First of all, you have to create dict of storage_type and storage_path.

-1. storage_type: storage type is type of storage where user wants to store the output result.
+1. storage_type: storage type is type of storage where the user wants to store the output result.
 It may be local or aws.

-2. storage_path: storage path is path where user wants to store the output result.
+2. storage_path: storage path is path where the user wants to store the output result.

     - if you want to store the file in local system than give the path of folder where user wants to store the result as storage_path.